If your first performance as a stand-up comedian didn’t go as well as you would have liked for it to…

 So, knowing what I know now, here’s what I would ask about that first performance that didn’t go well:

-1. Were you thoroughly rehearsed and prepared to deliver your material/jokes or did you just try to “wing it?”
+1. Were you completely rehearsed and prepared to deliver your material/jokes or did you just try to “wing it?”

 Hint: Comedians who are getting the big laughs on stage are not “winging it.”